-If you’ve already created an emissions inventory and baseline for your client, and understand who are their top emitting suppliers, it’s important to move away from country or region wide, estimate-based emission factors, and move towards collecting primary data directly from their suppliers so you can generate supplier-specific emission factors.
+If you’ve already created an emissions inventory and baseline, and understand who are the top emitting suppliers, it’s important to move away from country or region wide, estimate-based emission factors, and move towards collecting primary data directly from suppliers so you can generate supplier-specific emission factors.

-Without moving to supplier-specific factors, you won’t have any indication of whether their suppliers are actually making any progress towards decarbonising their operations, and therefore, no way to know whether they will hit your Scope 3 emissions reduction target.
-There are also emerging reporting frameworks that require your clients to move to supplier-specific factors, such as the European Union’s CSRD, and this methodology is also required by the GHG Protocol if possible.
-If Scope 3 is the majority of their emissions, this will be your biggest problem to help them tackle.
+Without moving to supplier-specific factors, you won’t have any indication of whether the suppliers are actually making any progress towards decarbonising their operations, and therefore, no way to know whether they will meet your Scope 3 emissions reduction target.
+There are also emerging reporting frameworks that require organisations to move to supplier-specific factors, such as the European Union's CSRD, and this methodology is also required by the GHG Protocol if possible.
+If Scope 3 is the majority of your emissions, this will be your biggest problem to tackle.

 It’s important to know what the right data is to collect from suppliers in order to calculate these factors, and how to ensure you’re collecting the same data year on year so that the progress you measure is real, and not skewed by a change in emissions boundaries or calculation methodology.